 LONG-TAILED DUCK (Clangula hyemalis)

 The long-tailed duck is a small, neat sea duck.
 They have small round heads and steep foreheads.
 In winter, the male is mainly white with some brownish-black markings.
 He also has greatly elongated tails feathers – hence the name.
 Females are browner.
 In flights, they show all dark wings and white bellies.
 They do not breed in the UK but protection of their wintering sites is important, because they are vulnerable to oil pollution at sea.
 A winter visitor and passage migrant to the UK, most common from Northumberland north to northern Scotland.

 COMMON GOLDENEYE (Bucephala clangula)

 A medium sized diving sea duck.
 Males look black and white with a greenish black head and a circular white patch in front of the yellow eye.
-Females are smaller, and are mottled grey with a chocolate brown head.
+Females are smaller, and are mottled grey with a chocolate brown head (see below).
 In flight, birds show a large area of white on the inner wing.

 SMEW (Mergellus albellus)

 The smew is a small compact diving duck with a delicate bill.
 The male is white with a black mask and a black back, the female is grey with a reddish-brown head and white cheek.
 In flight, it shows black and white wings.
 It is a winter visitor in small numbers from Scandinavia and Russia.
 Sometimes birds move here from Holland and Denmark to escape freezing weather there.
 Little is known about this bird on its breeding grounds.

 Information on individual species taken from Avian Web, The WWT, RSPB and audubon